-The award ceremony takes place shortly after the race at The Dryden Hotel.
-In the 5K distance, we will have awards to the overall male and female winners only.
-In the 10K distance, we will have overall, masters, and 10-year age group awards as we expect the 10K to be more competitive.
+The award ceremony takes place shortly after the race at The Dryden Hotel, located a few miles from the start/finish on NYS-13 in Dryden.
+The 5K will have awards for the overall male and female winners only.
+In the 10K distance, we’ll have overall, masters, and 10-year age-group awards, as the 10K is generally more competitive.

 - Leave early to get to the race since the driving conditions may require additional travel time.